AstatinChan/gameboy-emulator/README.md

 ## Serial communication

-Serial communication is currently work in progress and doesn't work with basic ROMs but the `--fifo-input` and `--fifo-output` can already be tested by passing files created with mkfifo.
-If the goal is to allow communication between two gameboy, one gameboy's input should be the other's output.
+Serial communication can be used through tcp using the -L and -c arguments.
+One gameboy will use the -L to listen for connection on a port and the other will connect to the first one using the ip address and port of the first one.

+If the two emulators are on the same machine, two linux fifo files can also be used with --fifo-input and --fifo-output.
+The files must be created before and the input fifo file of one must be the output of the other.

 # Contributing